TabbycatDebate/tabbycat/docs/features/draw-generation.rst

 Odd bracket resolution
 ----------------------
 The **draw odd brackets** option specifies what you do when a bracket has an odd number of teams.
 (Obviously you have to do something, otherwise you can't pair off teams within the bracket.)
-There are two groups of methods: pull-up and intermediate bubbles.
+There are two groups of methods: pull-up and intermediate brackets.

 .. rst-class:: spaced-list

 - **Pull-up methods** take one or more teams from the next bracket down, and move them into the odd bracket to fill the bracket.

-- **Intermediate bubbles** take the excess teams from the odd bracket and move them down into a new bubble, which sits between the odd bracket and the next one down (the "intermediate bubble").
-It then takes teams from the next bracket down and moves them up to fill the new intermediate bubble.
+- **Intermediate brackets** take the excess teams from the odd bracket and move them down into a new bracket, which sits between the odd bracket and the next one down (the "intermediate bracket").
+It then takes teams from the next bracket down and moves them up to fill the new intermediate bracket.

 The exact mechanics depend on whether or not sides are pre-allocated.